tagshelfsrl/dotnet-alfred-api-wrapper/README.md

 ```

-## Notes
+# Notes

-For more information on job stages and data points, refer to the [Alfred Official Documentation](https://docs.tagshelf.dev/).
+For more information on job stages, data points and other parameters to customize your calls to Alfreds' different endpoints, refer to the [Alfred Official Documentation](https://docs.tagshelf.dev/).
 Ensure to handle any exceptions or errors that may occur during API calls for robust implementation.

 # Contributing